-In January 2013, the Consumer Financial Protection Bureau (which we refer to as the "CFPB") issued a final rule, effective January 10, 2014, to implement laws requiring mortgage lenders to consider the ability of consumers to repay home loans before extending them credit and imposing minimum qualifications for mortgage borrowers.
-Also in January 2013, the CFPB sought comments on related proposed rules that could modify the rules for certain narrowly-defined categories of lending programs.
-These regulations could make it more difficult for some potential buyers to finance home purchases.
+In January 2013, the Consumer Financial Protection Bureau (which we refer to as the "CFPB") issued a number of new rules, which became effective January 10, 2014, relating to practices of mortgage lenders, which rules, among other things, require mortgage lenders to consider the ability of borrowers to repay home loans before extending them credit, and impose limitations on certain fees and incentive arrangements.
+Furthermore, on October 13, 2015, the CFPB's new Truth in Lending - Real Estate Settlement Procedures Act (TILA-RESPA) Integrated Disclosure Rule became effective, implementing additional disclosure timeline requirements and fee tolerances which could negatively affect closing timelines, including the costs and financial results of financial services and homebuilding companies.
+While the impact of such rules on our business remains unclear, they could make it more difficult for some potential buyers to finance home purchases.